JoshPod93/Sift_PM/docs/README.md

 SIFT-PM is a Python-based automation toolkit designed to streamline and enhance the literature review process.
 Optimized for use with NCBI's PubMed API, it enables researchers to efficiently seek, sift, and select high-quality papers for systematic or scoping reviews.

+See the /docs quick_setup.md or detailed_guide.md for more info.

 \---

 \## 🧠 What It Does